 Mainframes have come a long way since their introduction to the world in 1952.
 As a dominant leader in the industry, IBM continues to adapt and enhance their architecture to handle IT needs in the cloud and mobile e-commerce era.
 In the 1990s IBM expanded functions by adding tiers of data processing capabilities like web-serving, autonomics, disaster recovery and grid computing.

-zSystems mainframes like the z13 meet the needs of businesses and organizations that continually rely on this technology to power their most necessary tasks.
+zSystems mainframes meet the needs of businesses and organizations that continually rely on this technology to power their most necessary tasks.

 For that reason, they remain first choice in the airline, banking, healthcare and insurance industries as well as the government.

-Top Gun Technology supplies refurbished IT hardware — including the z13 and z13s systems — to fortune 1000 companies in need of cost-effective short or long-term solutions.
-Learn about Top Gun Technology and how we work with your team to provide project solutions and support.
+Top Gun supplies refurbished IT hardware — including the Z systems — to enterprise companies in need of cost-effective short or long-term solutions.